cockroachdb/docs/cockroachcloud/metrics-page.md

 ### SQL Statement Errors

-This graph shows the 10-second average of the number of SQL statements that returned a [planning](../{{site.versions["stable"]}}/architecture/sql-layer.html#sql-parser-planner-executor), [runtime](../{{site.versions["stable"]}}/architecture/sql-layer.html#sql-parser-planner-executor), or [retry error](../{{site.versions["stable"]}}/transactions.html#error-handling) across all nodes.
+This graph shows a moving average of the number of SQL statements that returned a [planning](../stable/architecture/sql-layer.html#sql-parser-planner-executor), [runtime](../stable/architecture/sql-layer.html#sql-parser-planner-executor), or [retry error](../stable/transactions.html#error-handling) across all nodes.

 See the [Statements page](statements-page.html) for more details on the cluster's SQL statements.

 ### SQL Statement Full Scans

-This graph shows the total number of full table and index scans across all nodes in the cluster.
+This graph shows a moving average of the number of statements with full table and index scans across all nodes in the cluster.

-[Examine the statements](../{{site.versions["stable"]}}/sql-tuning-with-explain.html) that result in full table scans and consider adding [secondary indexes](../{{site.versions["stable"]}}/schema-design-indexes.html#create-a-secondary-index).
+[Examine the statements](../stable/sql-tuning-with-explain.html) that result in full table scans and consider adding [secondary indexes](../stable/schema-design-indexes.html#create-a-secondary-index).

 ### SQL Statement Contention

-This graph shows the total number of SQL statements that experienced [contention](../{{site.versions["stable"]}}/transactions.html#transaction-contention) across the cluster.
+This graph shows a moving average of the number of SQL statements that experienced [contention](../{{site.versions["stable"]}}/transactions.html#transaction-contention) across the cluster.

-The statement contention metric is a counter that represents the number of statements that have experienced contention.
-If a statement experiences at least one contention "event" (i.e., the statement is forced to wait for another transaction), the counter is incremented at most once.

 See the [Statements page](statements-page.html) for more details on the cluster's SQL statements.